SONGLEI-arch/IPAL/README.md

 ## Acknowledgement

-This work is implemented based on the CGLB framework [1].
+This work is implemented based on [CGLB](https://github.com/QueuQ/CGLB).
 We sincerely thank the authors for their valuable contributions.

-[1] Zhang X, Song D, Tao D. Cglb: Benchmark tasks for continual graph learning[J].
-Advances in Neural Information Processing Systems, 2022, 35: 13006-13021.